 As the name indicates, a self-directed IRA is controlled entirely by the IRA owner, meaning you, as the owner, take on all tax liability.
 As an investor, you must diligently monitor investment opportunities to avoid a taxable event.
 In addition, this type of account also comes with a number of IRS rules and regulations—including prohibited transactions, indirect benefits, disqualified persons, and fair market valuations.

 of setting up self-directed IRAs as effortless as possible and help you personalize investments to your needs and retirement goals.
 Our team offers a wealth of expertise to assist you during each step of the process, from purchasing assets to daily administration.
-Reach out to The Preferred Legacy Trust Company today for help navigating your self-directed IRA options.
+Reach out to The Preferred Legacy National Trust Bank today for help navigating your self-directed IRA options.